Dual Credit Courses – Marshall University

 Free College Courses:

-Another for-profit site, Udacity.com, it mostly offers classes without a university’s stamp, but it features star teachers like founder Sebastian Thrun, a co-inventor of Google’s experimental self-driving car, who teaches artificial intelligence for robotics.
+Another for-profit site, Udacity.com, mostly offers classes without a university’s stamp, but it features star teachers like founder Sebastian Thrun, a co-inventor of Google’s experimental self-driving car, who teaches artificial intelligence for robotics.

-The MIT-built MOOCs offer a chance to earn an”MITx” — not MIT — credential that won’t on its own help you toward a degree but might look nice at the bottom of a résumé next to other continuing-ed classes.
+The MIT-built MOOCs offer a chance to earn an”MITx” — not MIT — a credential that won’t on its own help you toward a degree but might look nice at the bottom of a résumé next to other continuing-ed classes.

-Even if there’s no cheap and easy back-door into an Ivy league university like the University of Pennsylvania, a student may soon be able to take what he or she learns from the Penn-taught calculus class on Coursera.org and have another college award the credit.
+Even if there’s no cheap and easy back-door into an Ivy League university like the University of Pennsylvania, a student may soon be able to take what he or she learns from the Penn-taught calculus class on Coursera.org and have another college award the credit.